chrobaks/jquery-breadcrumb/README.md

 ### desciption

-Dynamic BreadCrump for Pc, Tablet and Smartphone
+Dynamic BreadCrumb for Pc, Tablet and Smartphone